 i.e. oil, oil filters, fuel filters and impellers.

 that the boat be fueled when I arrive as

 I will be departing at sun-up.
 You do not want to pay me to hang around for half a day before the summer help shows up to open the fuel dock and then another couple of hours for them to find the keys to the fuel

 Even licensed captains do not carry insurance for this kind of work so you should get an approval letter from your insurer for the hired captain to be covered under your policy.
 Quite often the insurer will OK your choice even if unlicensed if they are satisfied with their experience.
 On larger dollar vessels, the insurance company might insist on a licensed captain.
 Either way written confirmation to the captain must be provided.

 Upon arrival I will take a number of photographs of the vessel as I try very hard to deliver it in exactly the same condition as I picked it up.
 I insist on some time to crawl around the boat to familiarize myself with locations of seacocks, inspect battery installation, mechanical systems and to inspect fuel filters.
 I like a beer as much as the next fella but I will also ask that any alcoholic beverages be removed from the vessel.

 PS.
-I only deliver powerboats as I've yet to find a sailor who would pay my daily rate :)
+We only deliver powerboats as I've yet to find a sailor who would pay our daily rate :)